NoaMeir12/NoaMeir12/README.md

 ### I'm a self-taught Python Programmer #OpenToWork

 #### About me: :star:
 So as you probably already understand my name is Noa and I am 25 years old.
-Motivated Tel Aviv University Labor Studies & Communications alumnus skilled in Python, SQL, Data Analytics and Excel.
+I'm a Motivated Tel Aviv University Labor Studies & Communications alumnus skilled in Python, SQL, Data Analytics and Excel.
 A responsible and organized individual with strong problem solving, interpersonal and management skills. ✨

 I started my learning journey in she code; and since then I have expanded it on Codecademy.
 I took a few courses there and I have learned Python and SQL in addition to my previous knowledge in Excel.
 I have learned how to analyze data using Python and SQL.
-Here are some of my abilities:
+Here's some of the things I like doing:
-- Manipulate data using NumPy and Pandas
+- Manipulating data using NumPy and Pandas
-- Visualize data using Matplotlib and seaborn
+- Visualizing data using Matplotlib and seaborn
-- Summarize and analyze data with scikit-learn
+- Summarizing and analyzing data with scikit-learn

 Here you will be able to find some projects I have done recently, I hope you like them.